Newstalk ZB

 Newstalk ZB is a nationwide New Zealand talk-radio network operated by NZME Radio.
 It is available in almost every radio market area in New Zealand, and has news reporters based in many of them.
 In addition to talkback, the network also broadcasts news, interviews, music, and sports.
-The network's hosts include Kate Hawkesby, Mike Hosking, Kerre Woodham, Simon Barnett, James Daniels, Heather du Plessis-Allan, Marcus Lush, Andrew Dickens, Jack Tame and Francesca Rudkin.
+The network's hosts include Mike Hosking, Kerre Woodham, Matt Heath, Tyler Adams, Heather du Plessis-Allan, Marcus Lush, Ryan Bridge, Andrew Dickens, Jack Tame and Francesca Rudkin.
 Wellington and Christchurch have a local morning show.

 Newstalk ZB operates one of the largest news operations in New Zealand, with over 50 newsreaders, reporters and editors nationwide.
 It operates a news centre in Auckland, news hubs in Wellington, Christchurch and Parliament, and regional newsrooms in Whangārei, Hamilton, Tauranga, Rotorua, Taupō, New Plymouth, Napier, Palmerston North, Nelson, Dunedin and Invercargill.
 Most of Newstalk ZB's programming is produced in the NZME building in Auckland.